ab4d/Ab4d.SharpEngine.Samples/README.md

   This sample uses Ab4d.SharpEngine.WinUI library that provides SharpEngineSceneView control.
   The SharpEngineSceneView provides a WinUI control that is very easy to use and can compose the 3D scene with the WinUI UI objects (for example, showing buttons on top of the 3D scene).

+- **Ab4d.SharpEngine.Samples.UnoPlatform**\
+  This sample uses Uno Platform, which provides a cross-plaform UI technology to create applications.
+  Ab4d.SharpEngine samples for Uno Platform can run on Windows, macOS and Linux.
+  Because this sample uses centralized .Net project configuration, the solution file (.sln) is located in the Ab4d.SharpEngine.Samples.UnoPlatform folder.

 - **Ab4d.SharpEngine.Samples.WinForms**\
   This solution provides the samples for WinForms and can run only on Windows.